FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 {: vspace="0"}

 Previous Autonomous System Number (PASN, 4 octets):
 : The PASN is the AS number of the previous hop AS from whom the FC-BGP speaker receives the FC-BGP UPDATE message.
 If the current AS has no previous AS hop, it MUST be filled with 0.
-We would discuss more about it at {{sec-three-asn}}.
+It will be discussed more at {{sec-three-asn}}.

 Current Autonomous System Number (CASN, 4 octets):
 : The CASN is the AS number of the FC-BGP speaker that added this FC segment to the FC path attribute.